This post may contain affiliate links. You pay the same and I get a small commission. /em>

 The biggest problem was that it was very difficult to manage and keep students on track.
 It was also a planning nightmare trying to find mini-lessons to match our students’ diverse needs.
 And to make matters worse, when we gave mini-lessons students didn’t necessarily practice the targeted skill because they were at a different stage of the writing process.

-We were disappointed, frustrated and knew we had to do something different.
+We were disappointed, and frustrated and knew we had to do something different.

 WHAT ARE THE BENEFITS OF USING THIS WRITING RESOURCE?